Elliptic butterflies: Elliptic Goppa codes

 \section{Elliptic Goppa codes}

 In this section we study a family of Goppa codes in genus one allowing particularly fast encoding.
 We let $p$ be an odd prime and $q$ a power of $p$.
 Let $d=2^\delta$ with $\delta \geqslant 1$.
-We set $d'=d/2$ and assume that

-The length of the Hasse interval is $4\sqrt q$.
+We set $d'=d/2$ and assume that The length of the Hasse interval is $4\sqrt q$.
 So there are two consecutive multiples of $d^2$ in it.
 At least one of them is not congruent to $1$ modulo $p$.
-We deduce that there exists an elliptic curve $E$ over $\KK$ such that $E(\KK)$ contains a point $t$ of order $d$.
-We set
+Call it $m$.